secretflow/secretflow/examples/security/aigc/Stable_signature/README.md

 ## Usage
 1. Prepare the dataset and split it into training and validation directories.
 2. Fine-tune the LDM decoder using the provided script.
-(A fine-tuned decoder checkpoint is provided in the Path: `models/dec_48b_whit.torchscript.pt`.)
 3. Generate watermarked images using the `generaterImage.py` script.
 4. Evaluate the robustness and quality of the watermarked images using the `evaluation.py`